jseppi/jseppi.github.io/_posts/articles/2012-11-01-tilestache-vagrant-nginx.md

 ## Host Machine Setup

-### Step 1.
-On your Linux host machine, install ruby and rubygems.
+### 1. On your Linux host machine, install ruby and rubygems.

 For Fedora 17: